hesbryce/hesbryce/README.md

 # Zachary Bryce Ellis

-Hello, my name is Bryce! 👋🏿 I'm an iOS developer in Memphis with a B.S. in Computer Science. 📍 I've used Xcode and Swift since 2017 kicking off my career passion for mobile app development.
+Hello, my name is Bryce! 👋🏿 I'm an iOS developer in Memphis, TN with a B.S. in Computer Science. 📍 I've used Xcode and Swift since 2017 kicking off my career passion for mobile app development.
 Running marathons became my next passion, and after completing a 50 mile race, I built an Apple Watch app that transforms complex health data into an user-friendly [Stamina Bar].